geoscixyz/gpg/content/seismic/refraction/seismic_velocity.rst

 Note that at the interface there is continuity of displacement so that \\(A_0 = A_1 + A_2\\).

-Special Cases
+..
+Move to reflection and transmission section (Phil, 02,10,2014) Special Cases
 =============